fbpx

 Use alternative lenders

-As a second option, you may want to speak to some alternative lenders, who could offer you a deal in circumstances other banks would not.
+As a second option, you may want to speak to some alternative lenders.
+These might offer you a deal in circumstances other banks would not.

-You may even be able to borrow against your house, meaning that you put a property you own up as collateral against the amount you borrow.
-Click on the link for more guidance on this subject.
+You may even be able to borrow against your house.
+This means that you put a property you own up as collateral against the amount you borrow.

 Free cash offer within minutes, any condition, any location.